What are the requirements to fly for American Airlines?

 Medical Qualifications

 To retain a first-class medical, even if it is a limited one, you have to take an aviation medical examination annually if you are under forty years of age.
 That’s every 6 months for those who are 40 years old and over.
-Of course, the health requirements are very demanding, so it is important to always be in good physical and mental condition during your career in aviation.
+Of course, the health requirements are very demanding, so it is important to always be in good physical and mental condition during your aviation career.

 Citizenship Requirements